Natiqmammad/TestEditor/README.md

 ### ApexLang Prototype Interpreter

 The repository ships with a tiny prototype interpreter that understands the MVP syntax described in the design document.
 The interpreter now supports BigInt-backed integers, floating-point numbers, booleans, local bindings via `let`/`var`, user-defined helper functions, and a lightweight import system.
 By importing the built-in `nats` module you can call a rich catalogue of number-theory routines (`gcd`, `sum_digits`, `phi`, `modpow`, `is_prime`, …) directly from ApexLang source.
+Advanced primality helpers—including Fermat and strong pseudoprime predicates, a configurable Miller–Rabin driver, and a Carmichael classifier—round out the toolkit for building mathematically intensive programs.

 All native math intrinsics are covered by dedicated unit tests that validate modular arithmetic, Möbius/Legendre symbols, aliquot dynamics, and perfect-power detection against BigInt references—helping ensure the language delivers trustworthy results for demanding numerical workloads.